ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 ## Deriving the VDAF Verification Key {#vdaf-verify-key}

-When a Leader and Helper implement this mechanism, they SHOULD compute the shared VDAF verification key {{!VDAF}} as described in this section.
+When a Leader and Helper implement this mechanism, they MUST compute the shared VDAF verification key {{!VDAF}} as described in this section.

 The Aggregators are presumed to have securely exchanged a pre-shared secret